Anurag-30/knowledge-base/05-Sql/ReadMe.md

 A database is a place where you can store, manipulate and delete the data.
 The data is stored in the form of tables in case of RDBMS.

-## Connecting to the Postgres using psql
+## Connecting to the Postgres using psql client

 `psql -h <psql server address> -p <port> -U <Valid user to connect>`